Echeveria Runyonii [Ech-eh-VER-ee-a, Run-YON-ee-eye] is an evergreen species of flowering plants, belonging to the family Crassulaceae.

 How to Propagate Hens And Chicks

-The propagation process of Echeveria Runyonii ‘topsy turvy’ is done using the leaf cuttings, stem cuttings, or through offsets.
+The propagation process of Echeveria Runyonii ‘topsy turvy’ is done using the leaf cuttings, stem cuttings, or offsets from the mother plant.

 If the plant is overgrown and mature, the tighter rosettes should be cut off using a sharp knife.